shsagir/play-area-sync/docs/app.md

 Apps are better:

 * Apps start a friction of a server but can be scaled across multiple servers
-* Each App has it's own settings
+* Each App has its own settings
 * Apps are isolated from each other